What is Life Insurance in New Zealand?

 Trauma insurance pays a lump sum if you're diagnosed with a serious illness specified in the policy, such as cancer, heart attack, stroke, major organ failure, or serious injury.
 Unlike life insurance that pays when you die, trauma insurance pays while you're alive, providing funds for treatment, recovery, lifestyle changes, debt repayment, or lost income during recovery.

-Modern trauma policies in New Zealand typically cover 35-50 different conditions.
-Statistics show 1 in 3 New Zealanders will suffer a critical illness before age 65, making trauma insurance increasingly important.
-The lump sum can be used however you choose - reducing work hours during recovery, paying for private treatment, modifying your home, or clearing debts to reduce financial stress during recovery.
+Modern trauma policies in New Zealand cover a wide range of specified medical conditions — check each insurer's condition list.
+The lump sum can be used however you choose — reducing work hours during recovery, paying for private treatment, modifying your home, or clearing debts to reduce financial stress during recovery.

 Mortgage Protection Insurance